jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 - Only PSCI CPU\_ON and CPU\_OFF functions are supported
 - Linux kernel does not support booting from secure EL2 on Armv8-R AArch64
 - Linux KVM does not support Armv8-R AArch64
+- Enabling the FVP parameter `cache_state_modelled` is incompatible with virtio devices

 Change Log
 ----------